Itaquera (district of São Paulo): Present day Itaquera

 The area has benefitted from substantial public investment and infrastructural improvements by the state and municipal authorities.
 Planned extensions of the Avenida Jacu Pêssego highway which passes through the area will eventually carry traffic south to the port of Santos and the industrial area of the Grande ABC conurbation (the cities of Santo André (A), São Bernardo do Campo (B) and São Caetano do Sul (C)) and north to Guarulhos.

 The main highways in the area are the Avenida Jacu Pêssego/Nova Trabalhadores, the Rua Augusto Carlos Baumann, the Avenida dos Campanellas, leading to the neighbourhood of Artur Alvim, and the Rua Virginia Ferni, linking the Cohab residential district to the eastern bypass, along with the eastern bypass itself, Avenida Radial Leste, and the Avenida Itaquera, one of eastern São Paulo's major highways.
 The area is also served by Line 3 of the São Paulo Metro and Line 11 of the Metropolitan Train Company (CPTM)'s Expresso Leste network.

 The area is becoming industrialised and commercial activity is growing.
 Various banks have opened branches in the area.
 There is a branch of the São Paulo State Government's Poupatempo multi-service administrative agency and a shopping centre, the Shopping Metrô Itaquera, located next to the Estação Corinthians-Itaquera Metro/CPTM station.
 The station is named for its proximity to the Corinthians football club's training ground, where the club has built a stadium that served as one of the venues for the 2014 FIFA World Cup.

 There is also a 200-seater planetarium, the Planetário do Carmo.

 Obra Social Dom Bosco - Itaquera is a voluntary organisation that provides a variety of social welfare services including vocational training aimed at improving the chances of local young people finding employment.

+Transport

+The district is served by Corinthians-Itaquera Station, on lines 3-Red and 11-Coral of the São Paulo Metro and CPTM, respectively, and by Dom Bosco Station, on Line 11-Coral, in addition to two bus terminals.